 Chemical peels use acid solutions to treat skin imperfections.

 This treatment damages the skin’s outer layers, causing the damaged skin to slough off, revealing younger skin and improving the appearance of blemishes, wrinkles, and skin pigmentation problems.
 Many patients who want to achieve smoother, healthier-looking skin are happy with the results delivered by chemical peels.
 This cosmetic treatment smoothes the texture of the skin and reduces facial scars by exfoliating the skin’s outer layer to reveal new, healthy skin beneath.
 There are different types of chemical peels based on the aggressiveness of the chemical and the depth of the peeling it causes.
-Dr. Trovato will decide which peels are right for your skin and the issues you seek to address.
+Dallas plastic surgeon, Dr. Trovato will decide which peels are right for your skin and the issues you seek to address.

 Peels usually work best on patients with fair skin.